Find out about how the Globally Harmonised System defines a flammable liquid and your responsibilities for storing and handling them.

 Service stations are a likely place that a member of the public comes into contact with flammable and combustible liquids on a regular basis.
 Further information on service stations shows how operators can manage their hazardous chemical risks.

-More information on controlling risks associated with flammable and combustible liquids under the Work Health and Safety Act 2011 is available in the Managing risks of hazardous chemicals in the workplace 2013 (PDF, 1.46 MB).
+More information on controlling risks associated with flammable and combustible liquids under the Work Health and Safety Act 2011 is available in the Managing risks of hazardous chemicals in the workplace Code of practice 2021 (PDF, 1.24 MB)

 A guide for flammable and combustible liquids (PDF, 0.59 MB) provides an overview of the regulatory requirements for flammable and combustible liquids under the Work Health and Safety Regulation and its relationship with other classification systems.